daffinity/squbs-scala-seed.g8/README.markdown

 Getting Started
 ---------------

+* Don't `git clone` this project,  the next step will fetch and set up everyting

 * Run `sbt new daffinity/squbs-scala-seed.g8` from the directory you want to create the squbs scala app.

 * Enter the requested details.

-* After that you can delete this README.markdown as well as src/main/g8 to clean up
+* Celebrate